BYC – Black, Yellow, and Chocolate Breeder

-History A; over 30 years ago in the Labrador breed two breeders got dogs from the same kennel, Kellog Kennels, which supposedly bred in Weimaraners to the Labrador breed, these two breeders began to produce dilute labradors.
-There is only one “old timer’s ” hearsay to back this narrative up.
+History A: over 40 years ago in the Labrador breed two breeders got dogs from the same kennel, Kellog Kennels, which supposedly bred in Weimaraners to the Labrador breed.
+These two breeders began to produce dilute labradors.
+There is only one “old timer’s ” hearsay to back up this narrative.
 No one has ever given a name of the person accusing Kellogg of breeding Weims into the Labrador bloodline.

-History B; some of the dogs that were founding part of the breed which had the dilute gene, crossed and surprisingly they produced a dilute lab when two dogs were crossed which carried the dilute gene hidden for generations.
+History B: Some of the dogs that were a founding part of the breed, which carried the dilute gene, were bred.
+These dogs produced a dilute lab when the dogs were crossed which carried the dilute gene hidden for generations.
 All of these dogs below make up the Labrador Retriever.
 Do your own research and see if any of these breeds carry the dilute gene.

 - The Chesapeake Bay Retriever